-Thirty [30] semester hours of history, at least fifteen [15] hours of which must be upper-division, including
+Thirty semester hours of history, at least fifteen hours of which must be upper-division and twenty-one hours of which must be in-residence, including

-[1.
-At least six semester hours in United States history]

-[2.
-At least six semester hours in European history]

-[3.
-At least six semester hours in Latin American, African, Asian, or Middle Eastern history]

-- 1. HIS 318W Thinking Like a Historian.
+- [1.
+At least six semester hours in United States history] - [2.
+At least six semester hours in European history] - [3.
+At least six semester hours in Latin American, African, Asian, or Middle Eastern history] - 1.
+HIS 318W Thinking Like a Historian.
 Lower-division history methods course - 2.
 At least six semester hours in United States history, of which at least three hours must be completed in residence - 3.
-At least twelve semester hours of history chosen from four of the following specific geographic areas: Africa; Asia; Europe; Latin America; Middle East; or Transnational - 4.
-At least six semester hours must be designated as Pre-1800 history

-5. HIS 378W Capstone Course in History
+At least twelve semester hours of history chosen from each of four of the following specific geographic areas: Africa; Asia; Europe; Latin America; Middle East; or Transnational - 4.
+At least six semester hours must be designated as Pre-1800 history - 5.
+HIS 378W Capstone Course in History